openfoodfacts/food-logging/README.md

 #### Authentication

-APIs should be secured using OAuth using Beater tokens supplied in the [HTTP Authorization Request Header](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).
+APIs should be secured using OAuth using Bearer tokens supplied in the [HTTP Authorization Request Header](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).
 The method of authentication and obtaining and renewing access tokens is beyond the scope of this specification.

 #### Metadata